 The workshop will benefit those within their first three years of law school teaching, whether they are tenure track, contract, or visiting assistant professors.

-The workshop will begin on Thursday, June 2 with small group discussions at 5:30pm followed by the opening session at 6:30pm, featuring an inspirational keynote address from Renée McDonald Hutchins, Dean and Professor of Law at University of the District of Columbia David A. Clarke School of Law.
+The workshop will begin on Thursday, June 8 with small group discussions at 5:30 pm followed by the opening session at 6:30 pm, featuring an inspirational keynote address from Dean Mark C. Alexander, AALS President, Villanova University Charles Widger School of Law.

 Friday and Saturday include general sessions on excellent teaching, assessment, demands and delights of institutional citizenship, and why scholarship matters.
-Friday’s sessions address teaching (Course Design, Inside the Classroom, Outside the Classroom, Teaching with Technology, Teaching Clinical/ Experiential Legal Education), and Saturday’s focus on scholarship (Designing Your Research Agenda, Building a Scholarly Community/Network, Distributing Your Ideas, Challenges of Interdisciplinary Scholarship, Scholarship for Clinical/ Experiential Legal Education, Engaged Scholarship and Advocacy).
-The workshop will conclude by 4pm on Saturday, June 4.
+Friday’s sessions address teaching (Course Design, Inside the Classroom, Outside the Classroom, Teaching with Technology, Faculty Teaching Legal Analysis, Writing, and Research and Saturday’s focus on scholarship (Designing Your Research Agenda, Building a Scholarly Community/Network, Distributing Your Ideas, Challenges of Interdisciplinary Scholarship, Scholarship for Faculty Teaching Legal Analysis, Research, and Writing, Engaged Scholarship and Advocacy).
+The workshop will conclude at 4 pm on Saturday, June 10.

 There are luncheons on Friday and Saturday and a reception on Friday evening.